Night parrot: Description

 A relatively small and short-tailed parrot, the species' colour is predominantly a yellowish green, mottled with dark brown, blacks and yellows.
 Both sexes have this coloration.
 It is distinguished from the two superficially similar ground parrot species by its shorter tail and different range and habitat.
 Predominantly terrestrial, taking to the air only when panicked or in search of water, the night parrot has furtive, nocturnal habits and—even when it was abundant—was apparently a highly secretive species.
 Its natural habitat appears to be the spinifex grass which still dominates much of the dry, dusty Australian interior; other early reports also indicate that it never strayed far from water.
 It may also inhabit chenopod shrublands, eucalyptus woodlands, and mallee shrublands.
 One of the vocalisations of the night parrot has been described as a croak and identified as a contact call.
 Other calls, mostly short "ding-ding" whistles, and a more drawn out whistle, have been recorded from Queensland and Western Australia.

 Diet

-Historic sources indicate that the night parrot eats seeds of grasses (especially Triodia) and herbs.
+Historic sources indicate that the night parrot eats seeds of grasses (especially Enneapogon purpurascens and Triodia) and herbs.